 However, definitions are quite fluid, and you might widen the meaning of social commerce to include all sales facilitated by social media.
 With this broader definition, you would include sales made due to social media advertising, even if people follow a link in the ad through to your main online store.

-2020 saw a sizable increase in social commerce occurring on the social media networks, with people making purchases without leaving their social accounts.
+Social commerce saw a sizable increase in previous years due to the convenience of buying something within the social platform where one first discovered a product.
 The arrival of Facebook Shops helped spur this new sales channel.
-In 2021, Twitter also launched commerce features with Twitter card shop buttons in tweets.
+Twitter also launched commerce features with Twitter card shop buttons in tweets.
 TikTok also followed suit with its TikTok Shopping suite.
 Social commerce is also present in Instagram, Etsy, Pinterest, WeChat and many others, with dozens of other social commerce platforms popping up.
-Their number is bound to increase even more this 2022.
+Their number is bound to increase even more in 2023 after social sellers posted global revenues worth $724 billion in 2022.

 5G connectivity will enable XR experiences across connected devices